amirine/flask-project/README.md

 link and select Translator resource.
 Fill out the form and create a resource.
 Now you can find 2 keys in the *Keys and Endpoint* section, just copy either of them.

-Please copy .flaskenv.example content into .flaskenv file and fill the required credentials.
+Please copy .env.example content into .env file and fill the required credentials.

 Now you can run <code>flask run</code> command and open up your app running on <code>http://localhost:5000/ </code>.